CallHoganZhang/ML_Pro/readme.md

 You can find these difference result in different amount or different features.
 Besides, I also paint some picture through matplot,you can observer the tendency by after  time processing.

+Besides, this project will update in succession when learing machine learing.